Montana-Media-Arts/460_GameEngines-Fall2020/modules/week-2/_posts/2017-01-30-conclusion.md

 ---
-title: Weekly Conclusions
+title: Conclusions
 module: 2
 ---

-# Conclusion
+# Conclusions

-## Recap of the Week

-This week we looked at how to add new assets (ones you created or ones you found) and apply existing scripts to them.
-This allowed us to focus on the design of our game and not worry about the programming aspect as much.
-In this way, we can hone in on our game play while taking note of any limitations that these existing scripts might have.

-## Next Week
+This week was just a gentle beginning to Unity.
+There wasn't any coding involved, and it allowed you to focus on the logic of what you wanted it to do.
+You did a great job and I hope you enjoyed it!
+Please let me know if you have any questions!